Yatchanek/VoxelSpriteCreator/README.md

 I've included a simple demo scene.
 Because the sprite I used is not centered, the rotation will get weird if you change the X size of voxels.

+The spritesheet must be imported as uncompressed (Lossless, VRAM Uncompressed etc.) in order to work.

 Credits:
 Warrior sprite by Clembod.